-We have observed in many small bowel and colon transit studies, however, that there is little variation in the measurement of the total abdominal counts that is used to calculate the percentage of activity in the terminal small bowel at 6 h after meal ingestion and the geometric centers of colon activity at 24, 48, and 72 h.
-The purpose of this study, therefore, was to investigate the variability of geometric mean total abdominal counts during the initial 6 h of small bowel transit imaging and to determine whether a single-time-point measurement could be used to simplify the analysis.
+We have observed in many small bowel and colon transit studies however that there is little variation in the measurement of the total abdominal counts that is used to calculate the percentage of activity in the terminal small bowel at 6 hours post meal ingestion and the geometric centers of colon activity at 24, 48, and 72 hours.
+The purpose of this study therefore was to investigate the variability of geometric mean total abdominal counts during the initial six hours of small bowel transit imaging and to determine if a single time point measurement could be used to simplify the analysis.